juundayo/writing_LD_detection/README.md

-A deep learning OCR model trained on greek letter recognition.
+An AI OCR model trained on greek letter recognition.
-The model will take written text as an input and then recognize if the person who wrote it has dysorthographia or/and dysgraphia.
+The final code will take written text as an input and then recognize if the person who wrote it has dysorthographia or/and dysgraphia.

 Handwritten Greek text OCR model: